go3k/CCXWebview/README.md

 3. (Optional) If you wanna use this CCXWebview in your project, please notice the `/Classes/webview/android/BFWebView.cpp` file.
 Please modify the `kJNIPakageName` constant varible on the top of this .cpp file.

 ---
-If you do know much about JNI please read articles below(all written in chinese).
+If you don't know much about JNI please read articles below(all written in chinese).

 [How to use JNI](http://go3k.org/?p=49)